Sparse Autoencoders are Capable LLM Jailbreak Mitigators: Context-Conditioned Delta Steering

 We take activations for the \textit{same tokens} located in the jailbreak attack version of that prompt to get $\tilde{\mathbf{z}}_t^{(i)}$.
 We then mean-pool across the sequence dimension and take pairwise differences between these pooled vectors to get a latent activation difference dataset $\mathcal{D} = \{ d^{(i)} \}_{i=1}^N$, where

-\begin{remark} This token sub-selection requires the harmful request to appear verbatim in the jailbreak prompt, and thus precludes application to re-writer attacks.
-We nonetheless adopt it because our ablations (\Cref{sec:feature_selection_ablations}) show that it yields better safety–utility trade-offs than pooling over all jailbreak tokens (which can also be applied to re-writer attacks). \end{remark}
+\begin{remark} This token sub-selection requires the harmful request to appear verbatim in the jailbreak prompt, which restricts learning of \saeours{} to wrapper-style attacks.
+However, the resulting features generalize effectively to re-writer attacks at inference time (\Cref{sec:generalization}). \end{remark}

 \textbf{Statistical Filtering:} Let $d_f^{(i)}$ denote the $f$-th coordinate of $d^{(i)}$, and let $\mathcal{D}_f$ be the set of paired differences for feature $f$ across the dataset.
-As a preprocessing step, we remove features whose paired differences are non-zero in more than $95\%$ of examples, as we think these near-universal shifts reflect dataset-wide template or style effects rather than jailbreak-specific changes.
+As a preprocessing step, we remove features whose paired differences are non-zero in more than $95\%$ of examples, as these near-universal shifts are more likely to reflect dataset-wide template or style effects than jailbreak-specific changes.
 For each remaining feature $f \in \{1,\ldots,F\}$, we test whether the median of $\mathcal{D}_f$ is non-zero using the Wilcoxon signed-rank test \cite{wilcoxon1945individual}.
 We use the Wilcoxon test because, unlike the standard t-test, it does not assume normality of activation differences; in addition, it discards zero differences.
 We run one-sided tests in each direction and apply Benjamini--Hochberg FDR correction separately to each set of p-values \cite{benjamini1995controlling}.
 This controls false discoveries across tens of thousands of features (e.g., $F \approx 65\text{k}$ in our smallest SAE), while maintaining power to detect consistent shifts.

 \textbf{Feature ranking:} For features that pass the statistical tests, we rank them by the standardized median shift \( R_f = \lvert \mathrm{median}(\mathcal{D}_f) \rvert / (\mathrm{std}(\mathcal{D}_f) + \epsilon) \) where $\epsilon$ is a small constant for stability.
 We then intervene on top-$n$ features to accomplish steering, where $n$ is an inference-time parameter that allows to control the intensity of the defense (see also \Cref{sec:inference_time_params}).\footnote{Should there be only $m<n$ features that pass statistical filtering, this means that we only intervene on top-$m$ features.} We rank by median shift to be more robust to outliers and standardize the score to account for different intrinsic scales these features may activate with.